Scenic Train Rides in Oklahoma

-BNSF, along with 17 shortline railroads make up the bulk of the intrastate rail lines that transport passengers and freight over Oklahoma's more than 3200 route-miles.
-Oklahoma's first railroad was the Missouri, Kansas & Texas, entering Indian Territory from the north in 1871.
+BNSF, along with 17 shortline railroads, make up the bulk of the intrastate rail lines transporting passengers and freight over Oklahoma's more than 3200 route-miles.
+Oklahoma's first railroad was the Missouri, Kansas & Texas entering Indian Territory from the north in 1871.

 The 2010 "Quartz Mountain Flyer" passenger excursion trains will be offered to the public on five Saturdays, beginning July 24th.
 Two-hour narrated round trips for up to 125 persons depart from Quartz Mountain.
 Farmrail turns back the clock so that guests can relive "the way it was" nearly a century ago when the railroads came to western Oklahoma and were the main means of long-distance travel.
 Beautifully appointed passenger coaches recreate the old-time experience of riding the train, but in modern-day air-conditioned comfort.
 Customized charter excursions can be arranged over most Farmrail routes for groups of up to 125 persons.

-A sharp upturn in freight traffic over all system segments and consequent demands on train-service personnel have caused Farmrail’s popular “Quartz Mountain Flyer” public excursions to be suspended for the 2012 season.
+A sharp upturn in freight traffic over all system segments and consequent demands on train-service personnel have caused the Farmrail’s popular “Quartz Mountain Flyer” public excursions were suspended in 2012.

 Oklahoma's newest and finest train proudly makes its home at the Orr Family Farm.
-Ride behind a third-sized replica of the United States' first transcontinental locomotive, the famous Jupiter.
-Train will comfortably hold 100 children and adults.
+Train ride is behind a one-third-size replica of the United States' first transcontinental locomotive, the famous Jupiter.
+Trains will comfortably hold 100 children and adults.
 The Farm train makes a 25-minute one-mile trip around the farm, traveling along the dam of Hidden Lake, circling the beautiful Wedding Garden, going by the Race Training Track and down by two ponds with their sparkling fountains before returning to the train station.
 The Farm train includes a beautifully handcrafted oak-lined caboose that is accessible to the physically challenged.
 The train is at its nostalgic best at night when lights make the coaches look like the old Pullman cars.